ConradTrost/employee-tracker/README.md

   **[Questions](#questions)**<br>

   ## Installation Instructions
   To install, clone the repo and run `npm i` from the command line.
 In server.js, enter your MySQL password on line 8 between the quote marks.
+Enter `npm run sql` in the command line and enter your password.
+Enter  `use employee_db` then  `source db/schema.sql` to initialize the database.
+Then type `quit` to return to the command line.

   ## Usage Instructions
   After installing, run `node server.js` from the command line to open the menu.
 From there, choose which options to select and follow the prompts.